philzook58/philzook58.github.io/_posts/2024-11-04-canon_search.md

 It is that <https://en.wikipedia.org/wiki/Einstein_notation> makes the order of the binder implicit and non existant.
 But that reflects the interchange law of the implicit summation symbols.
 CQs and clauses often use unification variables with implicit binders, which have the same issue.

 Caleb was the one who first twigged me onto graph canonization frOM his graph hashing work <https://arxiv.org/pdf/2002.06653>

+You can also embed colored graph canonization into uncolored by replacing the colors with edges to unique little graph clusters.
+That borders of ridiculous though.

 Tensor symmettries.
 Two sided action by groups. permute labels vs permuting the slots.